apmcguigan/Benjamin-Interiors/src/content/pages/services.md

 \-   Some in-home design services available in PEI upon request.

 * For custom projects outside the scope of services listed above, please contact me for rates.

-I look forward to hearing from you and working together.\
+I look forward to hearing from you and working together.
-\
-Helping you live your best life at home.

 \- Benjamin McGuigan